 How Can I Fight Back to Keep My License?

-The best way you can fight back to keep your license is to quickly get your DUI charges dropped or significantly reduced.
+The best way to fight back to keep your license is to get your DUI charges dropped or significantly reduced quickly.
 A lawyer can help you do this by examining your arrest record and other critical pieces of evidence pertinent to your case.

 After careful examination, you can fight for your license by showing various flaws in the prosecution’s argument, such as: